mother-of-all-self-hosting/ansible-role-collabora-online/docs/configuring-collabora-online.md

 ### Define a WOPI host to connect

-To integrate a CODE instance to another software, you can use the WOPI (Web Application Open Platform Interface) protocol (refer [here](https://sdk.collaboraonline.com/docs/introduction.html?highlight=wopi) for how the protocol is related to CODE), and this role is configured to apply it as [this documentation at CODE](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html#how-to-configure-docker-image) instructs.
+To integrate a CODE instance to another software, you can use the WOPI (Web Application Open Platform Interface) protocol (refer to [this page on the official documentation](https://sdk.collaboraonline.com/docs/introduction.html?highlight=wopi) for how the protocol is related to CODE), and this role is configured to apply it as [this documentation at CODE](https://sdk.collaboraonline.com/docs/installation/CODE_Docker_image.html#how-to-configure-docker-image) instructs.

 To define an allowed WOPI host, you can add and adjust following configuration to your `vars.yml` file: